ogubuike245/hagaw/src/blog/2023-05--07--the-benefits-of-a-morning-routine.md

 ---
-title: ": The Benefits of a Morning Routine"
+title: The Benefits of a Morning Routine
 description: Starting your day off on the right foot can set the tone for the rest of your day.
 In this article, we'll explore the benefits of having a morning routine and offer some tips for creating one that works for you.